Lecrapouille/apriltag/README.md

 If the border of the tag is detected then experiment with changing decode_sharpening.

 ## Pose Estimation.
-We provide a method for computing the pose of the tag as follows (alternately use OpenCv's Pnp solver with SOLVEPNP_IPPE_SQUARE).
+We provide a method for computing the pose of the tag as follows (alternately use OpenCv's Pnp solver with SOLVEPNP_IPPE_SQUARE, see [this issue](https://github.com/AprilRobotics/apriltag/issues/122)).
 You will need to include the apriltag_pose.h header file and then call the estimate_tag_pose function as follows:

     // First create an apriltag_detection_info_t struct using your known parameters. apriltag_detection_info_t info;